pikvm/pikvm/docs/webrtc.md

 # H.264 / WebRTC

+!!! note
-!!! warning "Only main browsers are supported: Chrome, Firefox and Safari"
+    * Officially supported browsers: Chrome, Firefox and Safari.

-!!! warning "Only for V3+ and other devices based on CSI bridge"
+    * Only for V3+ and other devices based on CSI bridge

-This is a new alternative video transfer mode available for Raspberry Pi 4 users with an HDMI-CSI bridge (including PiKVM V3 HAT).
+This is a main video streaming mode available for all V3+ users and DIY devices with CSI bridge.
-It uses H.264 encoding instead of MJPEG and provides significantly less traffic consumption.
+With the efficient H.264 encoding, a significant reduction in traffic is achieved compared to old MJPEG.

 If you use an OS image built after 2021.06.10, this mode will be available by default.
 If you are upgrading to an older version of the OS, you will need to manually enable the WebRTC gateway: